Nickiam7/bsvc/README.md

 <% end %>
 ```

+Compoments used:
+- Container
+  - Accepts two options, type of container (`sm, md, lg...fluid`) and any additional classes
+- Row
+  - Accepts additional classes (`row` is default) and styles.
+- Column
+  - Accepts:
+    - col (`md: 6`)
+    - offset (`md: 6`)
+    - classes
+    - styles
+- Heading (h)
+  - Accepts:
+    - text (only if no block is provided)
+    - tag (h1, h2, h3 etc)
+    - classes
+    - styles
+  - The last column shows an `h` component passing content in through a block rather than the `text:` option.

 ## Customizing Components

 If you need to customize components you can copy them into your application.